Updated on June 25, 2025 by Angelika

 Goethe and Schiller are omnipresent in Weimar

 Weimar's significance is of a spiritual nature.
-It consists less of imposing buildings than the feeling of traveling back in time to the 18th and 19th centuries, when Weimar was the spiritual center of Europe .
+It consists less of imposing buildings than the feeling of traveling back in time to the 18th and 19th centuries, when Weimar was the intellectual center of Europe .

 The "Golden Age of Weimar" refers to the time of the interaction of Goethe and Schiller in the "Ilm-Athens".
-Thus, the most famous monument of the two stands in front of the German National Theaterwhich Goethe directed from 1791 to 1817 and at which they both worked together for several years.
+Thus, the most famous monument of the two stands in front of the German National Theater, which Goethe directed from 1791 to 1817 and at which they both worked together for several years.

 Why did Weimar become Germany's cultural center in the Classical period, and not Berlin or Munich?
-Duke Carl August I of Saxe-Weimar-Eisenach,who like his mother Anna Amalia an avid lover of art, stopped in Frankfurt in 1774, where he invited Goethe, already world-famous at the time for "The Sorrows of Young Werther" and "Goetz von Berlichingen," to Weimar.
+Duke Carl August I of Saxe-Weimar-Eisenach, who like his mother Anna Amalia was an avid lover of art, stopped in Frankfurt in 1774, where he invited Goethe, already world-famous at the time for "The Sorrows of Young Werther" and "Goetz von Berlichingen," to Weimar.
 This was the beginning of a lifelong male friendship as well as the Weimar Classicism.
 Superstar Goethe attracted other poets and scholars to Weimar, including Schiller and Herder.
 In a time of great changes and revolutions, a diversely talented generation of artists met a princely house that was willing to support them financially as well.
 Goethe's first residence in Weimar - the garden house in the park on the Ilm - and also his house on the Frauenplan were gifts from the duke.
 The enormous range of geniuses in the fields of literature, theater, philosophy and music made the Weimar Classical period so unique.
 The UNESCO World Heritage Site "Classical Weimar" comprises 16 objects, including Goethe's and Schiller's residences, the Duchess Anna Amalia Library and the park on the Ilm with Goethe's garden house.

 The history of German culture is inconceivable without Weimar.